Best daily deals

 When shopping around for your next music subscription, you’ll want to bear in mind many factors.
 A common question we get is whether a service supports local music libraries.
 Many don’t, but some do.
 You can use Spotify, Apple Music, and YouTube Music to play local media, but others like TIDAL or Pandora don’t support this feature.
 It’s worth noting that Amazon used to have this option but got rid of it.

-Another thing to consider is whether or not your potential music streaming service offers an in-app EQ to adjust the sound.
-Some options have very basic equalizers like Spotify, while others (i.e., Apple Music) offer just EQ presets.
+Another thing to consider is whether your potential music streaming service offers an in-app EQ to adjust the sound.
+Some options have very basic equalizers, like Spotify, while others (e.g., Apple Music) offer just EQ presets.
 If you want to take things a step further, you may need to experiment with a third-party EQ app.
+Many services have recently improved their in-app EQ features, with Tidal and Amazon Music now offering more advanced options.

 What bit rate does each music streaming service offer?